The Local Offer See also: SENCo’s/SENDCo’s Annual Report to the Governors (below)

 - To do:

-- We will begin to buy new maths equipment for SEND provision.
-We applied for a charity bursary for maths equipment.
-Update: We bought new Addacus equipment as well as counting objects and number equipment for the Lower School.
+- We will continue to buy new maths equipment for SEND provision.
+We applied for a charity bursary for maths equipment again.
+We bought new Addacus equipment as well as counting objects and number equipment for the Lower School.

 - Getting expert advice training from professionals e.g.

-- Speech therapist (we are in contact with a speech therapist about this)
+- Speech therapist (we are in contact with a speech therapist about this).
+We have been taking advice.

 - SEND provision (we are in contact with a school with excellent SEND experience who are already planning this with us)